istaude/conservation-gardening-shiny-app/README.md

 ## Contact

-Please contact us at <ingmar.staude@uni-leipzig.de> if you have further questions, or information on which plants we have not listed yet amongst conservation gardening species.
+Please contact us at <ingmar.staude@uni-leipzig.de> if you have further questions, or information on plants we have not listed yet among conservation gardening species.